 To you, signing into Second Life® means "consenting" to anything that happens.
 Being tossed into a pit of snakes like Ragnar Lodbrok sounds like time well spent.
 You are thrilled when invisible strangers detach your mesh head and force tp you into their L$60 skybox rental for surprise buttsecks.
 Really.
 Anything goes.
 Being griefed is hot.
 You have no limits, none.

-¹ Helpless Mode can only be activated in collars that have the Heartcore plugin installed and enabled.
+¹ Helpless Mode can only be activated in collars that have TPE mode enabled.